 Whenever it's someone's birthday, I become more excited than the birthday person.
 While others present him/her with expensive gifts ostentatiously displaying their richness, I always gift my friends a card which I sacredly prepare for him/her.
 I have been religiously following this custom since last twelve years and today my friends remember me for my cards, the verse I write for them and insist for the same to present for the upcoming years.
 I love it that how a simple card conveys the feelings, love and care so effectively.

-I saw friends loving my hand-made cards, I learnt that things done from heart are always respected.
+I saw friends loving my hand-made cards, I learnt that things done from the heart are always respected.

 6. A Smile can win hearts

 A simple smile can set everything correct.
 It is the most powerful weapon which can turn situations in your favour.
 One of my brothers was going through tough times at the initial stage of his career.
 He was rejected from several interviews but he never lost hope.
 He used to smile everytime his family questioned his ability.
 In one of the interviews, he was asked, 'What if you are rejected this time also?'.
-He simply answered in a humble tone, 'This will make my smile broader than yesterday since failures should also be welcomed equally as success.'
+He simply answered in a humble tone, 'This will make my smile broader than yesterday because failures should also be welcomed equally as success.'
 He converted that call and his never-fading smile taught me the value of humbleness and perseverance.

 Sometimes someone's smile brightens your day.
 In my school, a maid called Kamla Bai ji greeted every student she came cross with her affectionate smile.
 Since nursery class, she used to take care of me.
 I remember well that I always slept in the bus on my way to school.
 She affectionately used to carry me in her arms to class and then wake me with a smile.
 I developed a tender bond with her over the years.
 When we were leaving school after +2, she gave plain paper pieces to all of us.
 She said, "I don't know how to read and write but I know how to draw".
 She touched my heart that day.
-A smiling face was drawn by her on paper.
+A smiling face was drawn by her on the paper.
 I went to her and said, 'This is the legacy which I will be carrying from this school and pass it to as many as I come across'.
 She blessed me,"Beta! tum sab aise hi khilkhilate rehna.
 Duniya ki mushkil raho pe ye muskaan hamesha tumhara sath degi."
 Even after five years, whenever I visit my school, I first search for her and it really makes me happy that out of thousands of students coming and going over the years, the lady with white hair still remembers my name and asks," Surbhi!
 Beta kaisi ho?".

 I saw smiling people around me, I learnt that despite the hardships and chaos, smile soothes every heart who looks at it.